brtrick/Disarray/README.md

 upgraded the frontend from React 17 class components to React 18 function components with hooks, from HashRouter in React Router v5 to createBrowserRouter in ReactRouter 6, and from create-react-app to Vite, improving the overall efficiency and maintainability of the application.
-A few of the changes do affect the user experience, however:
+As for user-facing changes, some of the game elements have been rearranged on the screen, the "Submit Word" button was changed to a green checkmark button in the word bank, and the practice / join buttons are now disabled during game play.

 ### <img src="README_assets/Brekke.jpg" width="150px"> **Brekke Andrew Green** [<img src="README_assets/linkedin-gray.svg" width='15px'>][9] [<img src="README_assets/github-gray.svg" width='16px'>][10] [<img src="README_assets/angellist-gray.svg" width='15px'>][11] [<img src="README_assets/portfolio-gray.svg" width='18px'>][12]